-- 7.1 The board places importance on students and staff being good digital citizens. - 7.2 Students and staff will sign a Digital Citizenship Agreement to enable them to use Information Communication Technology (ICT) in school related activities.
+- 7.1 The board places importance on students and staff being good digital citizens. - 7.2 Students and staff are expected to abide by a Digital Citizenship Agreement to enable them to use Information Communication Technology (ICT) in school related activities.